jakub-havlik/movie-api/README.md

 ### Installation of all dev dependencies and express middleware for development

-See the dependencies listed in the package.json:
+See the dependencies listed in the package.json file.

-__See the package.json file__

 ### Create and populate non-relational database MongoDB